 In this program we showcased traditional songs and dances performed by talented local artists.
 Thank you to our numerous sponsors for making it a grand success!

 - February 2018 Early Childhood Development Centre

 Since its inception, NHCF had been exploring possibility of charitable activities in Nepal.
-This came to fruition in 2013 with CRA approval to partner with Early Childhood Development Centre (ECDC) led by CNN Hero Pushpa Basnet.
-ECDC (established in 2005, located in Kathmandu) provides support to the children of incarcerated parents.
+This came to fruition in 2013 with CRA approval to partner with Early Childhood Development Centre (ECDC) located in Kathmandu, and led by CNN Hero Pushpa Basnet.
+Since 2005 ECDC had been providing support to the children of incarcerated parents.

 - September 2019 Jhigu Paala Society of BC